Intelligence vocabulary: Over 40 essential words related to intelligence

 - Quick-witted (adjective): able to think quickly; intelligent.
 The opposite is slow-witted.

 - The mind (noun): Your intelligence and ability to think, rather than your emotions.

 - The brain (noun): the ability to learn quickly and think about things in an intelligent way.

 - Brainy (adjective): able to think quickly and learn easily.

-- A skill (noun): an ability to do something well, especially because you learned and practised it.
+- A skill (noun): an ability to do something well, especially because you learned and practiced it.

 - Skillful (American English)/ Skilful (British English) (adjective): good at doing something, especially something which requires special ability or training.